Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Privacy Definitions and Relationships

 In summary, Local Pufferfish relaxes LDP by defining a bounded set of possible prior distributions.
-Since the ``differential structure" in the definition of LDP does not allow for the incorporation of prior knowledge, Pufferfish further extends it by a correlated latent variable.
-This definition is more general in terms of operational meaning.
-However, it also comes with difficulties in mechanism design, as the values of $Pr(Y=y|G=g)$ averages over all the likelihood probabilities of $Pr(Y=y|X=x)$, which are the perturbation parameters.
-On the other hand, LIP relaxes LDP without the ``differential structure" in the definition, thus the prior knowledge can be directly leveraged in the mechanism.
-We further study the model with latent variable in Sec. \ref{sec:hidden}.
+Since the structure of the ratio of two likelihoods in the definition of LDP does not allow for the incorporation of prior knowledge, Pufferfish further extends it by a correlated latent variable.
+This definition is more general in terms of operational meaning than only protecting the input.
+However, it also comes with difficulties in mechanism design compared to LDP, as the values of $Pr(Y=y|G=g)$ averages over all the likelihood probabilities of $Pr(Y=y|X=x)$, which are the perturbation parameters.